SurniaUlula/wpsso-um/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Added a warning message if one or more non-stable / development update version filters is selected (the notice can be dismissed for one month).
+	* Added a warning message if one or more non-stable / development update version filters is selected (the notice can be dismissed for three months).
 * *Bugfixes*
 	* Removed the side metaboxes for WPSSO v3.41.0, which includes a new dashboard settings page.
 * *Developer Notes*